infor-design/enterprise-wc/src/ids-radio/README.md

 The IDS Radio component is a web component wrapper around a standard input radio element that is styled to Infor branding, and contains some additional API that makes it easy to set radio, label, and functionality.

+The IDS Radio Group component is a simple wrapper around list of IDS radio, and contains some additional API that makes it easy to create a group of radios and add a group label, and other functionality.

 ## Use Cases

-- Allows for making one selection out of a group of options.
+- Allows for making one selection out of a group of radio options.
 - Radio buttons are particularly useful in allowing users to make single choices from lists of selectable options.
-When multiple items are available to choose from, use checkboxes or in some cases, switches.
+When

 ## Terminology

 **Radio Button:** A standard basic radio button element.
 It can set to checked, unchecked and disabled.
 **Label:** HTMLLabelElement to keep matching with HTMLInputElement.
 Make sure the label has a meaningful content.
+IDS Radio Group will add sudo ui `*` for required elements.

 ## Features (With Code Samples)